-3.3.1(c) Capability Plot (1 November 2013).
+3.3.1(c) Capability Plot (1 November 2013)

 Online capability plots are to be updated using the tuned models on sea trials and include the simulation of the most relevant failure modes.
 Online capability plots are to be verified for accuracy during DP trials as possible.

-3.3.1(d) Uninterruptable Power Supplies System (UPS).
-The power source of all control system components are to be supplied from UPS.
+3.3.1(d) Uninterruptable Power Supplies System (UPS) (1 March 2021)

+The power source of all control system components are to be supplied from a dedicated UPS.